-Getting in from our night out at 5am I completed a James Bond style mission to break into the hostel kitchen to get my wraps.
+Getting in from our night out at 5am I completed a James Bond-style mission to break into the hostel kitchen to get my wraps.
 So waking up at 9am, having to pack and carry a heavy backpack around Berlin was FAR from ideal.
-After twenty minutes of struggling we realised we were walking in completely the wrong direction.
-So after trying to save money we ended up getting the S Bahn anyway to Berlin train station.
+After twenty minutes of struggling, we realised we were walking in completely the wrong direction.
+So after trying to save money, we ended up getting the S Bahn anyway to Berlin train station.
 This meant we got there with just enough time to find the right platform as the train was pulling in.
-This 5 hour train was to be our first experience of real interrailing.
+This 5-hour train was to be our first experience of real interrailing.
 To say it was completely packed is an understatement.
 We thought we were in luck when we managed to find a compartment with four empty seats.
 These compartments were tiny so trying to get a huge backpack off and into the overhead storage involved a lot of negotiating.
-This happiness lastest about 5 minutes.
+This happiness lastest for about 5 minutes.
 The people who had booked the seats appeared and we were forced to squeeze out into the now packed corridor.
 Corridor is a very generous term for this space.
 It wasn’t even big enough to walk down with a backpack on.
 One person just about fit stood up.
 So having to try and squeeze past people was beyond a joke.
-Realising we had no where else to go we joined the lines of people sitting on the corridor floor trying to make ourselves as small as possible so people wouldn’t have to stand on us too much going past.
+Realising we had nowhere else to go we joined the lines of people sitting on the corridor floor trying to make ourselves as small as possible so people wouldn’t have to stand on us too much-going past.
 A very hungover Harrie was not at all happy with this situation and much to the amusement of people in the carriages decided to sleep on the floor.

 Harrie is the legs on the floor, under the red coat.

 Arriving in Prague the temperature difference was instantly noticeable.
 It was very hot and we had very heavy backpacks, so did what all poor tourists would do and stopped off for food in McDonald’s.
-This is when we encounter the new money czech crowns.
+This is when we encounter the new money Czech crowns.
 I would recommend exchanging money before arriving in Prague.
 While they do accept Euros everything is almost twice the price paying in Euros rather than crowns.

-Our room is big an spacious for 5 people.
+Our room is big and spacious for 5 people.
 Although air con in this heat would have been great we instead have massive windows.
 This would be fine if there wasn’t a massive construction site opposite with loud builders.
 Other than this the location seems incredible right in the centre but not too noisy and the kitchen is massive in comparison to Berlin that involved a lot of juggling and waiting your turn to cook.

 We are managed to find Lucy’s friend Vicky who is staying with us for our time in Prague.
-We spent the evening exploring the area around the hostel and stocking up on food from the tesco opposite.
+We spent the evening exploring the area around the hostel and stocking up on food from the Tesco opposite.
 Wanting an early night we headed back to the room to relax and play cards.